 […]

-For an AP MLD to support group addressed transmissions and also associations from non-AP STAs that are not affiliated with non-AP MLDs, Figure 5-2a (MAC data plane architecture (MLO) for unicast data frames) is combined with n affiliated APs, within a structure as shown in Figure 4-30c (High level architecture for AP MLD with affiliated APs).
-The affiliated APs’ upper MAC sublayer components are the same as those for the AP MLD, but handle group addressed security associations (GTK, IGTK, and BIGTK), and handle traffic to and from associated non-AP STAs (not operating in MLO) with single link security associations for pairwise transient keys (PTKs).
+(#19139)For an AP MLD to support group addressed transmissions and also associations from non-AP STAs that are not affiliated with non-AP MLDs, Figure 5-2a (MAC data plane architecture (MLO) for unicast data frames) is combined with n affiliated APs, within a structure as shown in Figure 4-30c (High level architecture for AP MLD with affiliated APs).
+The affiliated APs’ upper MAC sublayer components are mostly the same as those for the AP MLD (except for TID-to-link mapping and link merging functions), but handle group addressed security associations (GTK, IGTK, and BIGTK), and handle traffic to and from associated non-AP STAs (not operating in MLO) with single link security associations for pairwise transient keys (PTKs).
 The overall structure is as shown in Figure 5-2b (MAC data plane architecture for AP MLD and affiliated APs).

 Do you agree to the resolution provided in doc 11-23/01443 for the following CIDs?